iratansh/UR30-VLM-Object-Detection/vision/README.md

 - If you introduce new dependencies, mirror them in `ur30_vlm_environment.yml` and the Docker workflow scripts.

-This directory stays under active development—treat this README as a living guide and expand it alongside your research.
+This directory stays under active development - treat this README as a living guide and expand it alongside your research.